KieMerr17/noughts-crosses/README.md

 - GitHub
 - Gitpod
 - Balsamiq
+- JSHint
 - Google Fonts
 - Google Images
 - Favicon<span>.</span>io
 - TinyPNG

 ## Features
-The page consists of one page with seven features
+The page consists of one page with 9 features

 ### Homepage
 - This page is where the user will arrive.
-- User stories covered: 1, 7
+- User stories covered: 1, 8

 ![Homepage](docs/features/homepage.png)